Frequently Asked Questions about California Maritime Academy Foundation

-Q: Why does The California Maritime Academy have a separate charitable foundation?
+Q: Why does California State University Maritime Academy have a separate charitable foundation?

-A: The California Maritime Academy Foundation (CMAF) is the philanthropic arm of The California Maritime Academy.
+A: California Maritime Academy Foundation (CMAF) is the philanthropic arm of Cal Maritime.
 Its mission is to solicit, manage and distribute charitable contributions for the benefit of the Academy.
 The Foundation is a charitable organization as defined by Section 501-C-3 of the federal tax code.
 Charitable gifts made to §501-C-3 organizations are tax deductible as allowed by law.
-The CMAF is the only Cal Maritime entity that is permitted to provide a receipt for the tax deduction.
+CMAF is the only Cal Maritime entity that is permitted to provide a receipt for the tax deduction.

 The State of California is forbidden by law from dealing in equities.
 As a result, the Foundation receives and manages gifts donated to the endowment pool (endowments buy and sell equities).
 Finally, Cal Maritime's yacht donation program receives the donated yachts, which then become the property of the CMAF and, therefore, not subject to the restrictive rules governing the acquisition and sale of state property.